+'''

+Wallet path: ...fabric-samples/fabcar/javascript/wallet

+Transaction has been evaluated, result is:

-Response is {"colour":"Red", "make": "Chevy", "model": "Volt", "owner": "Nick"}
+{"colour":"Black", "make": "Honda", "model": "Accord", "owner": "Tom"}

+'''

 Congratulations.
-You've created a car!
+You've created a car and verified that its recorded on the ledger!

-So now that we've done that, let's say that Nick is feeling generous and he wants to give his Chevy Volt to someone named Dave.
+So now that we've done that, let's say that Tom is feeling generous and he wants to give his Honda Accord to someone named Dave.

-To do this go back to invoke.js and change the function from createCar to changeCarOwner and input the arguments like this:
+To do this, go back to invoke.js and change the smart contract transaction from createCar to changeCarOwner with a corresponding change in input arguments: